Siobhan-Marie O'Connor

+O'Connor became a swimming coach and trained Daisy Ridley for her role in the 2024 movie Young Woman and the Sea.

 Personal life

 O'Connor attended St. Gregory's Catholic College in Bath.
 She missed her prom to compete in the qualifying meet for the 2012 London Olympics.
 In 2015, Siobhan was at a Team Bath warm weather training camp at Northern Arizona University at the same time four students were shot by a freshman following an altercation outside a fraternity house, leaving one dead and three wounded.

 O'Connor has ulcerative colitis, a type of inflammatory bowel disease.